bennyg123/CS411-Website/README.md

 # CS411-Website
 ---------------------------------------------
-Please run a servfice of mongo before starting the app
+Please run a service of mongo before starting the app

 Mernstack 411 Node is used for our database testing.
 We created a user login system.